S4NDSTROM/js-url/README.md

 Create a new branch named after yourself and work in this.

 __VERY important__: Push your solutions to GitHub on a regular basis.
-As soon as something works - commit with a descriptive comment and push!
+As soon as you have something new that works - commit with a descriptive comment and push!
 Before you go home for the day, push everything you got.

+__VERY VERY important__: You need to have something to present.
+It is not acceptable to have a non-working half-measure of an application just because you didn't scope properly.
+The key to not ending up in this situation is to work agile - take small steps, have something that actually works early in the game.

 ### Presentation
 Everyone will get to present their work in front of part of the class.
-This will take place at 13:00 on Friday.
+This will take place during Friday.